- Home

 The Agency is not a regulator and does not enforce legislative requirements for asbestos.

 An Australia-wide ban on the importation, manufacture and use of all forms of asbestos and asbestos containing products took effect from 31 December 2003.
 To complement this ban, the import prohibition on asbestos under the Customs (Prohibited Imports) Regulations was also introduced.
 Importing asbestos into Australia is only allowed under very limited circumstances.
-For more information, contact the Customs Information and Support Centre on 1300 363 263, email information@customs.gov.au, or visit www.customs.gov.au.
+For more information, contact the Customs Information and Support Centre on 131 881, email postimportsnsw@abf.gov.ao, or visit Australian Border Force website.

 Relevant legislation: